bahaidev/bahaibot/README.md

 1. See about any refactoring needed to allow to work with bahai-matrix-bot and easier for website
-  1. PR to discord.js-Rate-Limiter for
-      ESM (bundle-friendly) export as well as any updated discord.js support?

 1. Make commands available as slash commands
 1. Stop skipping (social) tests